 A dead cat, a confused woman filled with sorrow

-So while I was trying to watch out for dad in the memory care, fighting battle after battle related to the substandard care I felt he was getting there, Monica had her first bad bout with dementia while Paul was having surgery at the VA Hospital.
+While I was trying to watch out for dad, in the memory care.
+I was fighting battle after battle related to the substandard care.
+Monica had her first bad bout with dementia while Paul was having surgery at the VA Hospital.

 Monica’s cat died, right there on her lap.
 A panicked Monica dialed 911.